XDLMAO/Kaggle-Predicting-Future-Sales-1/README.md

 ### 1. LightGBM
 LightGBM is tuned using hyperopt, then manually tune with GridSearchCV to get the optimal result.
 One interesting thing I found: when tuning the size of the tree, it’s better to tune min_data_in_leaf instead of max_depth.
 This means to let the tree grows freely until the condition for min_data_in_leaf is met.
 I believe this will allow deeper logic to develop without overfitting too much.
 Colsample_bytree and subsample are also used to control overfitting.
 And I keep the learning rate small (0.03) throughout tuning.

-Mean RMSE of 6 folds CV is 0.8088, which is better than any other models I used.

 You can find more information in [LGB notebook](lightgbm_tuning.ipynb).
 From this file I also created out-of-fold features for block 29 to 33, which is used for ensembling later.

-Also from this notebook, you can get the leaderboard submission under the file name: ‘coursera_tuned_lightgbm_basic_6folds.csv'

-(Note: I do not include some of hyper parameter tuning results from hyperopt since I tuned it at work and I do not have access to that machine now)

 ### 2. XGBoost
 I pick 2 models: one with max_depth tuned, and one without max_depth tuned, to get out-of-fold features and hoping they are different enough for ensembling.